DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

 To complete the implementation of a constraint, replace the body of the stubbed unit test and implementation with the desired behavior.
 Use the provided `context` as the "item under evaluation" and return an `ExecutionResult` with the appropriate status and messages as shown in the generated example.

-By default, your unit test is "disabled".
-This is a short-term convenience to prevent immediate breakage and will likely be changed in the future.
-To enable your unit test, simply add an empty `__init__.py` file to your unit test folder for the plugin.

 Once the constraint implementation and unit test(s) are completed, run `tox` to ensure everything passes.